ibraheemacamara/Ikacoin/README.md

 # Ikacoin

-Cryptocurrency code with NodeJs and TypeScritp
+Cryptocurrency code with NodeJs and TypeScript